chrisxfire/chrisxfire.github.io/content/notes/_net/user-interfaces/winui-3/xaml/mvvm-pattern/create-another-viewmodel.md

 weight: 1
 ---

-# Create a ViewModel for a Customer
+# create a viewmodel for a customer
 `CustomerItemViewModel.cs`
 ```cs
 public class CustomerItemViewModel : ViewModelBase